CSE404-Group1/documents/SRS.md

 ## Description and priority

-The offers and sale web application maintains the information on all the offer details of products, product description, sellers information, shop description and shop location.
+The offers and sales web application maintains the information on all the offer details of products, product description, seller information, shop description and shop location.
 Of course, this project has a high priority because it brings all the offers and sales of products in one platform.

 ### 3.2